Straight to the Point

-The Criteria: What We Look for in a Great Blender
+The Criteria: What To Look for in a Great Blender

 At the risk of stating the obvious, the most important trait of a blender is how well it blends the ingredients you dump into it.
 We expect a blender to make smooth purées, soups, and sauces; mix frozen cocktails; crush ice; and emulsify mayonnaise.

-Aside from solid performance, we want a blender that's intuitive to use.
-If the dashboard has buttons for preset functions, they should be for common tasks, like crushing ice and blending smoothies.
-An easy-to-empty jar would be great, but the reality is that all the ones we tested require some precision spatula work to completely scrape them clean.
+We also want a blender that's intuitive to use.
+Preset functions should include common tasks like crushing ice and blending smoothies.
+An easy-to-empty jar would be great, but the reality is that all the ones we tested require a precision spatula to completely scrape them clean.
 (Pro tip: Once you've gotten everything out that you can, add some warm soapy water to the jar, and give it a blitz to free gunk from those tight spots under the blades.)

-In our search for models to test, we noticed reports on America's Test Kitchen (subscription required) and The Sweethome that described blender motor burnout due to frequent use, as well as plastic jars cracking after years of being run through the dishwasher.
+In our search for models to test, we saw reports on America's Test Kitchen (subscription required) and Wirecutter that described motor burnout due to frequent use, as well as plastic jars cracking after years of being run through the dishwasher.
 While we didn't fry any motors or break any jars during our testing, we'll keep using our picks, and we'll update this review if we notice any premature wear.

 A Note About Vortices

-When a blender is running, a well-formed vortex in the jar is what you need to pull food down into the blade for optimum processing.
-An efficient vortex is dependent on the jar shape, blade design, blade speed, and the quantity and consistency of the ingredients in the jar: It's easy to get a vortex going with something as thin as water, but as the food gets thicker (or as it goes down in volume), that can become increasingly difficult.
+When a blender is running, a well-formed vortex in the jar is what pulls food down into the blade for optimum processing.
+An efficient vortex is dependent on the jar shape, blade design, blade speed, and the quantity and consistency of the ingredients in the jar: It's easy to get a vortex going with something as thin as water, but as the food gets thicker (or as it goes down in volume), it becomes more difficult.

 Most manufacturers use blades that combine sharp, straight edges with serrated ones.
 Some brands use four blades, while others opt for six (often angled at different degrees), but our testing didn't reveal a clear correlation between any particular blade design and performance.
-Generally, it's easier to dial in a speed that gets a good vortex going when the blender has an analog speed dial (a tautology if ever we've written one).
-Blenders with discrete buttons, on the other hand, can make this more difficult, forcing you to choose between a speed that's too slow to form a vortex and one that's so fast that the food rides on top of the blades, instead of through them.
+Generally, it's easier to dial in a speed that gets a good vortex going when the blender has an analog speed dial.
+Blenders with discrete buttons, on the other hand, make this more difficult, forcing you to choose between a speed that's too slow to form a vortex and one that's so fast that the food rides on top of the blades, instead of through them.

-All the blenders with tampers turned ice into snow in less than 30 seconds without leaving any chunks, proving that a tamper can help achieve more uniform results.
+All the blenders with tampers turned ice into snow in less than 30 seconds, proving that a tamper can help achieve more uniform results.
 Unfortunately, all of the models with tampers fell short in other areas, and thus didn't earn our overall recommendation.

 Smoothing Out a Soup

 One core job of a blender is puréeing chunky ingredients into a smooth soup or sauce.
-We cooked up a batch of butternut squash soup, leaving the squash in big cubes and the onions and other aromatics thickly cut, since large pieces can be more challenging for some blenders to process.
+We cooked up a batch of butternut squash soup, leaving the squash, onions, and other aromatics in big chunks since large pieces can be more challenging for some blenders to process.

-We filled each jar with the simmered vegetables and broth, making sure to add the same proportion of liquid and solid to each, then blended them for a total of one minute.
+We filled each jar with the simmered vegetables and broth, making sure to add the same proportion of liquid and solid to each, then blended them for one minute.
 We poured the soup through a fine-mesh strainer before weighing the pulp left behind.

 The results were extremely consistent from one blender to the next, with each model churning out a smooth soup.
 The most refined soup, from the commercial-style, three-and-a-half-peak-horsepower Waring, left less than a gram of pulp behind, while the Breville left nine grams' worth of large squash strands.
-(That may sound like a lot, but given that each blender jar started with 1,500 grams of soup ingredients, nine grams of leftover pulp is hardly anything.)
+(That may sound like a lot, but given that each blender jar started with 1,500 grams of soup ingredients, nine grams of leftover pulp isn't much.)
 Our winning Cuisinart left just three grams of pulp behind, creating a pleasingly smooth soup.
-With only an eight-gram difference between the best and worst, we didn't notice much of a discrepancy in performance in this test, especially considering that each blender held enough soup to feed four to six people.

 Blending Up a Smoothie

 For our second purée test, we used each blender to combine roughly torn kale, frozen mango, yogurt, ice, and water into a smoothie.
 We counted how many 30-second bursts each machine needed to bring the ingredients together.
-Then, once they were combined, we blitzed them all at high speed for another minute, just to give the blenders extra time to process the fibrous kale.
+Then, once combined, we blitzed them at high speed for another minute to give the blenders extra time to process the fibrous kale.
 Finally, we poured the smoothie through a fine-mesh strainer and weighed the pulp left behind.
 From the ice-crushing test, we had learned that the tampers help by pushing ingredients into the blade, so for our smoothies, we didn't use the tampers during the first 30 seconds, to see if it made a difference.
-We did use them for the next 30 seconds, just to give the blenders that came with tampers a chance to show what they could do.
+We did use them for the next 30 seconds to give the blenders that came with tampers a chance to shine.

 The results were split.
 Some machines, like our winning Cuisinart and KitchenAid, blended the drink in 30 seconds with nothing but consistently tiny flecks of kale left behind.
-(Mind you, with a high-powered blender, you can reduce the kale so thoroughly that its cells rupture and leak chlorophyll into the drink, tinting the whole thing green, with no flecks remaining.)
-Other models left larger pieces of kale after the same amount of time, and required more time to break it down fully.
-None of the models that came with tampers seemed like they needed the help to move things along.
+Other models left larger pieces of kale and required more time to break it down fully.
+None of the models that came with tampers seemed like they needed help moving things along.

-After weighing the pulp, we found that the Cuisinart had left behind the smallest amount (eight grams), while other models had left as much as 50 grams—enough to give the smoothie an unpleasant texture (and probably get some kale stuck in your teeth).
+After weighing the pulp, we found the Cuisinart left behind the smallest amount (eight grams), while other models had left as much as 50 grams—enough to give the smoothie an unpleasant texture (and to get some kale stuck in your teeth).

 For our last (and most anticipated) purée test, we blended up piña coladas using a frozen base of coconut cream, sugar syrup, and pineapple, along with ice.
 After combining the ingredients in each machine at high speed (or using the fastest preset available), we sampled each, noting the consistency of the blend and how thick the mixture was as we poured it into cups.